New Hampshire Democrats to Biden: Changing primary calendar will ‘wreak havoc’ on us

 The proposal has riled Democrats in the state.
 Last month, New Hampshire Sens.
 Jeanne Shaheen (D) and Maggie Hassan (D) skipped a congressional ball at the White House over the proposal.

-The state’s Democratic Party Chair Ray Buckley has said it would be difficult for the state to actually conform to the DNC plans regardless, since the Democrats’ request to change the primary schedule would go before New Hampshire’s Republican governor and majority GOP statehouse.
+The state’s Democratic Party chairman, Ray Buckley, has said it would be difficult for the state to actually conform to the DNC plans regardless since the Democrats’ request to change the primary schedule would go before New Hampshire’s Republican governor and majority GOP statehouse.

-The letter says the plan puts New Hampshire Democrats in a “no-win position” and made the party vulnerable to Republican power in the state.
+The letter says the plan puts New Hampshire Democrats in a “no-win position” and makes the party vulnerable to Republican power in the state.

 “New Hampshire Republicans have begun to use this move to attack New Hampshire Democrats- an attack that they are already capitalizing on in the 2024 election cycle, when everything from the state legislature and governorship to the two battleground Congressional seats and presidency will be at stake,” the letter reads, adding to Biden that “we are especially concerned about how this will impact your re-election.”

-Former New Hampshire Gov. John Lynch, former U.S. Reps.
-Paul Hodes and Carol Shea-Porter, former Chief Justice of the New Hampshire Supreme Court John Broderick, Jr., and former U.S. Ambassador Edward Shumaker III are among the signatories on the letter.
+Former New Hampshire Gov. John Lynch (D), former U.S. Reps.
+Paul Hodes (D-N.H.) and Carol Shea-Porter (D-N.H.), former Chief Justice of the New Hampshire Supreme Court John Broderick Jr., and former U.S. Ambassador Edward Shumaker III are among the signatories of the letter.